hughbarney/femto/README.md

 ## Future Enhancements

 The following enhancements are envisaged.
-* A buffer menu facility
 * Directory and file manegement (Dired) functionality.
-* A Lisp or Scheme based extension languauge.
+A basic start has been made with dired.lsp

 ## Known Issues
 	Goto-line will fail to go to the very last line.
 This is a special case that could easily be fixed.